openhwgroup/cv32e40p/scripts/lec/cadence_conformal/README.md

 Then, execute the `cv32e40p_lec_cmp.csh` script.
 It returns 0 on success (i.e. the designs are logically equivalent), otherwise -1.

-The `cv32e40p_lec_conformal.sh` is executed on the Cadence Conformal tool and performs RTL to RTL logic equivalence checking.
+The `check_lec.tcl` is executed on the Cadence Conformal tool and performs RTL to RTL logic equivalence checking.